×

 4. Aspen

-While Aspen is certainly a unique name for any baby girl and guarantees that she'll stand out in a crowd, it doesn't have a classic feel to it like Evelyn or Elle.
+While Aspen is certainly a unique name for any baby girl, and it guarantees that she'll stand out in a crowd, it doesn't have a classic feel to it like Evelyn or Elle.
 We do love that it makes us think of nature and the outdoors, but overall, it's just not something we see sticking with parents for long.

 5. Arya